-You can only redeem miles for Air France first class directly through the Air France-KLM Flying Blue program, and only if you have Flying Blue Gold or Platinum status:
+You can only redeem miles for Air France first class directly through the Air France-KLM Flying Blue program, and only if you have Flying Blue Platinum status:

-- You can’t redeem miles for Air France first class if you are a non-elite or Silver member of the Flying Blue program
+- You can’t redeem miles for Air France first class if you are a Flying Blue Gold, Silver, or non-elite member

 - You can’t redeem any partner loyalty program miles for travel in Air France first class

 - Note that similar restrictions exist for upgrades with miles